Jump to a section:

 Indirect Google Ranking Factors are factors that show a correlation with ranking.
 Still, due to a lack of data, they can’t be definitively defined or categorized as a direct ranking factor.

-Much like social media’s impact on rankings, which is indirect, Adwords has a similar indirect correlation.
+Like social media’s indirect impact on rankings, AdWords has a similar indirect correlation.
 Let us explain what we mean.

 How Adwords Impacts SEO